Rakesh9100/CalcDiverse/Calculators/Integration-Calculator/Readme.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some NewFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Inspired by various mathematical calculation tools
-- Uses pure JavaScript for calculations
+- Uses trapezoidal rule for numerical integration
+- Pure JavaScript implementation
 - Modern UI design principles

 ## Future Enhancements
-- Additional mathematical functions
+- Additional integration methods
-- More calculation types
-- Graph plotting capabilities
+- Graph visualization
-- Export/import calculation history
-- Theme customization
+- Step-by-step solution display
+- More example problems
 - Advanced formula editor
-- Step-by-step solution display
+- Multiple language support
+- Dark theme option
+- PDF export of results

 ## Support
 For support, please open an issue in the repository or contact the maintainers.

 ## Authors
-- Your Name
+- Saksham Jain
 - Contributors welcome

 ---
-Made with ❤️ for mathematics enthusiasts
+Made with ❤️ for calculus enthusiasts